TheMadRuffian/EACbrightspaceDARK/README.md

 * Enjoy!
 * To disable: Click on the Stylus extension icon on the address bar and check "Turn all styles off"

+## P.S.
-P.S., Please look for updates every once in a while
+* Look for updates every once in a while
+* Feel free to report issues here on Github

 # Credits
 * Jun Guo's CSS contribution for https://dal.brightspace.com whose work can be found here https://userstyles.org/styles/149577/brightspace-dark-theme